GDSC-IGDTUW-Autumn-of-Code-2022/flutter-insta-clone/README.md

 # Instagram Clone

 The app contains a basic structure of Instagram.
+Instagram is a free photo and video sharing app available on iPhone and Android.
+People can upload photos or videos to our service and share them with their followers or with a selected group of friends.

 ## Tech Stack Used
 1. Flutter